 How to use your new drive

-If you opted for reinstalling your operating system, the next step is simple: Pop in your installation disk or recovery disk and reinstall.
+If you opted for reinstalling your OS, the next step is simple: Pop in your installation disk or recovery disk and reinstall.
 There’s nothing special to do.
 Just follow the steps suggested by the installation wizard.

 What if you don’t have an optical drive?
-You can usually reinstall the operating system from a thumb drive, external hard drive, or other storage methods.
-For Windows, you’ll need another PC to download the operating system from Microsoft.
+You can usually reinstall the OS from a thumb drive, external hard drive, or other storage methods.
+For Windows, you’ll need another PC to download the OS from Microsoft.
 Once you begin the installation, Windows will refer to the license key embedded in your laptop’s motherboard.

-If you have a different version of Windows, you can use BurnAware Free to make a boot disc from your existing Windows disk.
+If you have a different Windows version, you can use BurnAware Free to make a boot disc from your existing Windows disk.
 You can use the same software to turn a drive cloning software disc into a bootable thumb drive file.

 Those who cloned their drive don’t need to do anything extra.
 The final step is to boot and go.
 However, you may see an interface to finalize the clone.
 This step makes it bootable for your PC.

-Lastly, let’s look at the drivers.
-Although your new hard drive shouldn’t necessitate another driver installation, it might include a software disc to make drive management simpler.
-However, some drives won’t include this disc, especially if you bought a bare drive.
-Luckily, it’s easy to download the software by visiting the manufacturer’s support page.
+Finally, we’ll consider the drivers.
+Even though your new hard drive shouldn’t need an extra installation, it might come with a software disc to simplify drive management.
+But, some models won’t come with this disc, particularly if you purchased a bare drive.
+But don’t worry — downloading the software is simple.
+Just check out the manufacturer’s support page.

-Hardware updates can be tricky, but an SSD installation isn’t overly complex.
-Exchanging your HDD for an SSD can noticeably improve your PC’s speed, which makes it worth the extra effort.
-Plus, you don’t need extensive knowledge or fancy tools, so you have little excuse to pass up the upgrade.
-After following these instructions, you’ll enjoy lightning-fast software load times and even more self-satisfaction.
+Hardware updates can be a pain, but an SSD installation isn’t too tricky.
+Switching out your HDD for an SSD can markedly upgrade your PC’s speed, making it well worth the effort.
+Additionally, you don’t need a ton of knowledge or expensive tools, so you don’t have much of an excuse to pass on the upgrade.
+After using these directions, you’ll have super-fast software load times and even more gratification.

 - SSD vs. HDD